 Foods to Include

-Include rice in your dog’s diet, both during the episode and after it.
-Rice can help your Fido's stomach to settle when it gets upset because it is a a mild food.
-Choose white rice for an upset stomach, and brown rice for your dog’s regular diet because it is higher in nutritional value.
+Choose white rice for an upset stomach and brown rice for your dog’s regular diet because it is higher in nutritional value.

-Lean, poultry meat works best for a dog with upset stomach as a protein source.
-The best thing to choose during an episode are cooked chicken breasts, boneless and skinless.
+The best thing to choose during an episode is cooked chicken breasts, boneless and skinless.
 Turkey can also work.

-People have been using ginger to deal with stomach issues, and it's possible that a small amount of it can soothe a dog's upset stomach as well, and relieve your canine from bloating and gas.
+People have been using ginger to deal with stomach issues, and it's possible that a small amount of ginger can soothe a dog's upset stomach and relieve your canine from bloating and gas.

-A little bone broth is a particularly good thing to feed your dog a part of a bland diet.
+A little bone broth is perfect for feeding your dog a part of a bland diet.
 It will help him stay hydrated and soothe his stomach at the same time.

 Foods to Avoid